Hong Kong police detain veteran democracy activists in raids

 Those days saw big and at times violent protests across the city.
 Five of the 14 were also arrested for publicizing unauthorized public meetings on Sept.
 30 and Oct.
 19, Lam said.

+Police sources later confirmed the arrest of Leung Yin-Chung, the only serving legislator to be caught up in the raids so far.
 They were all due to appear in court on May 18, but Lam said more arrests were possible.
-It is not known whether any of those arrested on Saturday was being held in detention.
-The raids mark the biggest crackdown on the pro-democracy movement since the beginning of the anti-government protests across the former British colony in June last year.

-Lai was arrested on similar charges in late February, along with veteran activists Lee Cheuk-yan and Yeung Sum, who were also arrested on Saturday.
-After his release on Saturday afternoon, Martin Lee said he felt "relieved to be listed as a defendant because I have seen many brilliant young people being arrested but I didn't."
+Some of those arrested on Saturday were later released on bail.

-"I don't regret what I have done," he added.
-"I'm proud to have the chance to walk our democracy road with Hong Kong's excellent young people."
+"I'm proud to have the chance to walk our democracy road with Hong Kong's excellent young people," he said.
 A spokesman for the government's Security Bureau said that regardless of background or status, "in Hong Kong, everyone is equal before the law".

+Authorities in Hong Kong have arrested more than 7,800 people over their involvement in the protests, including many on rioting charges that can carry jail terms of up to 10 years.
+It is not clear how many of them are in custody.

+The spike in arrests comes amid deepening fears over Beijing pressure on Hong Kong's independent judiciary.
+In a special report published on Tuesday, three of Hong Kong's top judges told Reuters that the independence of the city's judicial system is under assault from the Communist Party leadership in Beijing.
+The judiciary, they said, is in a fight for its survival.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)